ingoweiss/manyworlds/README.md

 The tree structure has a few advantages:
 1. Many actions are now implied by their scenario's position in the tree and no longer need to be stated which eliminates repetition and noise.
 2. We can now see how scenarios relate to each other.
 Specifically, we can start thinking in terms of parent and child scenarios.
 3. We now have what amounts to a decision tree of possible paths that a user can take through the app.
-This makes it easier to notice gaps in the scenarios.
+This makes it easier to notice missing scenarios.

  Manyworlds provides a simple way to reap some of the benefits of scenario trees.
-It enables you to:
+Now we can:
  1. Use indentation in Gherkin feature files to organize scenarios hierarchically.
  2. Expand hierarchical feature files into standard flat feature files which can be run using any testing tool that understands Gherkin.